zigster64/datastar.http.zig/README.md

 Use `sse.patchElements` to directly patch the DOM with the given "elements" string.

-Use `sse.patchElementsFmt` to directly patch the DOM with a formatted print (where elements,args is the format string, args).
+Use `sse.patchElementsFmt` to directly patch the DOM with a formatted print (where elements,args is the format string + args).

-Use `sse.patchElementsWriter` to return a writer object that you can programmatically write to using complex logic.
+Use `sse.patchElementsWriter` to return a std.Io.Writer object that you can programmatically write to using complex logic.

-If using the Writer, then be sure to call `sse.flush()` when you are finished writing to it.
+If using the Writer, then be sure to call `sse.flush()` when you are finished writing to it and wish to keep the socket open, and writing to the same patchElements stream later.

+Calling `sse.close()` will automatically flush the writer output.

+Starting any new patchElements / patchSignals / executeScript on the SSE object will automatically flush the last writer as well.

 PatchElementsOptions is as follows :